Catholic Church in England and Wales: Recusants and moves towards Emancipation

-The introduction of Vicars Apostolic or titular bishops in 1685 was very important at the time and ought not be misprized.
-For example, when John Leyburn, formerly of the English College, Douai, was appointed as Vicar Apostolic of England, it was the first time a Catholic bishop had been present in England for nearly sixty years.
-Up until that time, Archpriests were overseeing the church.
+The introduction of vicars apostolic or titular bishops in 1685 was very important at the time and ought not be misprized.
+For example, when John Leyburn, formerly of the English College, Douai, was appointed Vicar Apostolic of England, it was the first time a Catholic bishop had been present in England for nearly sixty years.
+Until that time, archpriests were overseeing the church.